The server needs the encrypted blob, a derived vault lookup key, browser-limit metadata, rate-limit metadata, and plan state to operate sync.

 Extension permissions

-Relay requests only the permissions needed for bookmark sync:
+Relay requests only the permissions needed for bookmark sync, local bookmark tools, and the optional passkey handoff:

-- bookmarks: read and update the browser bookmark tree during sync and profile switching.
+- bookmarks: read and update the browser bookmark tree during sync, Preview, Tidy, Undo, restore, and profile switching.

 - storage: keep local session state, browser identity, plan cache, and sync metadata.